 Therefore, we can conclude that those who are not already exploring its use or at least considering it are taking not only the risk of wasting an opportunity for corporate and social wealth generation but also of losing competitiveness within an estimated period of five years.

 McKinsey and Company, Automation, Robotics, and the Factory of the Future, (2017) linklink

 DHL, Logistics Trend Radar, 5th Edition, 2020. link

-This technology has bee part of manufacturing for decades, now the falling prices, increasing demand from developing countries and mid-size operators plus the integration of AI through Cloud Computing further expand its applications and uses.
+This technology has been part of manufacturing for decades.
+Now the falling prices, increasing demand from developing countries and mid-size operators, plus the integration of AI through Cloud Computing is further expanding its applications and uses.

-Increased Demand Absorption Capacity and Value Chain Fluidity: Robotics and Automation ensures that physical and administrative repetitive tasks are executed more efficiently and autonomously, also reduces interruptions and staff interventions.
-The net result is an increase in demand absorption capacity a further value chain fluidity.
+Increased Demand Absorption Capacity and Value Chain Fluidity: Robotics and Automation ensures that physical and administrative repetitive tasks are executed more efficiently and autonomously, and also reduces interruptions and staff interventions.
+The net result is an increase in demand absorption capacity.

-New Staff Skills Required: one of the effects of Automation is the realignment of labor dedicated to transacional operations into personnel dedicated to the supervision, maintenance, development and design of the product.
+New Staff Skills Required: one of the effects of Automation is the realignment of labour dedicated to transacional operations, into personnel dedicated to the supervision, maintenance, development and design of the product.

 Process Efficiency Gains: Automation, improves efficiency in the execution of processes related to planning (e.g. service design), operations, business aspects, and support and demand issues.
 This frees staff from mechanical work and gives them more capacity to respond to other types of tasks.
 It also means improving efficiency (reducing costs and increasing passengers).

 Sources: CETMO and “Impacte de les KETs en la digitalització dels diferents àmbits del transport”, CENIT-CINESI – December 2020